 - To determine the two-week period prevalence of diarrhoea among children aged 6-59 months.

-- To determine the coverage of targeted supplementary and therapeutic feeding programme in children 6-59 months.
+- To determine the enrolment into the targeted supplementary (TSFP) and therapeutic (OTP/SC) nutrition programmes for children aged 6-59 months.

 - Data on the prevalence of acute malnutrition (based on weight-for-height and / or oedema) and stunting (based on height-for-age) among children aged 6-59 months is essential to collect in refugee settings for monitoring purposes.
 When justified, other age groups are sometimes also included.

-- The standard questionnaire provided in Module 1 should be used for the collection of anthropometric, measles vaccination, vitamin A supplementation and diarrhoea data.
+- A standard questionnaire should be used for the collection of the SENS indicators.

 - Providing good quality training to survey teams, supervising them well and checking the quality of the data they are collecting on a daily basis will help ensure that data are reliable.